sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/processes.md

 Once the newsletter is ready and reviewed, merge the PR.
 Then copy and paste the rendered newsletter from the handbook (you can set this up locally with `yarn dev`) into a draft newsletter.
 You will need to remove the background color from the pasted content, but the formatting should otherwise just work.

 Verify the output looks good, and email it to engineering-team@sourcegraph.com.

+### devx-scratch

+We maintain a repository with experiments and notes from the DevX team, [`sourcegraph/devx-scratch`](https://github.com/sourcegraph/devx-scratch), in an effort to improve knowledge-sharing and log our explorations and trends.
+We encourage you to log anything you want in this repository, particularly insights from pairing sessions and so on!

+Of particular note is the support log ([2022 support log](https://github.com/sourcegraph/devx-scratch/blob/main/2022/support/log.md)), which should be update with any notable efforts during [support rotations](#support-rotation).